justinjordan/Muticons/README.md

 # Muticons
-An easy to use library for creating animated buttons, or "material" buttons as the cool kids are calling it.
+An easy to use library for creating animated buttons.

 ## Usage: